 My mom picked took the phone and listened for a moment, and then she said, “No. It’s okay.
 It’s really no problem.
 All right.
 Bye.”

 As she hung up the phone, she told Kevin, “Your mom said you could stay for dinner, but you need to come home right afterward.”

 Kevin and I danced around the kitchen.
 Such little things made us happy.

 We remained close friends throughout elementary school.
 We spent one year in the same junior high, and then my family moved across town.
 Kevin and I saw each other as frequently as we could; many times, he would stay the night, which gave us more time to catch up.
 Our parents became friends, too, getting together on occasion.

 Over the years, we’ve managed to stay in touch, as we were able.
-When I got married in the 1984, Kevin was at my wedding.
+When I got married in 1984, Kevin was at my wedding.
 In the spring of 1988, Kevin called me to tell me he was getting married and asked me to photograph his wedding.
-We lost touch again for a number of years, but the Facebook explosion brought us back together.
-Even though I haven’t seen him in person for more than 20 years, I consider Kevin a brother and would do anything for him.
+We lost touch again for some years, but the Facebook explosion brought us back together.
+Even though I haven’t seen him in person for more than 20 years, I consider Kevin, a brother and would do anything for him.